shuumo/password_manager/README.md

 8. View all stored credentials
 9. Lock the credentials behind one password

-## Technology Stack
+## Technology Stack, Dependencies and Compilation
-Programming Language: C++
+- Programming Language: C++17 with g++ v14.2.1 compiler
-GUI: Qt
+- GUI: Qt6
-Database: CSV file, or any non-relational way of storing data
+- Data storage: CSV format file
+- Build tool: cmake
+To compile, simply run `cmake CMakeLists.txt` and then `make`.

 ## Concepts to use
 #### Drawing the GUI